askahana/Bankomat/README.md

 ## Reflection
-Here are some points I would like to change next time.
+Here are some points I would like to try next time.

-- ArrayList instead Array
+- To make Array bigger
+- Less similar codes
 - Where to declare or initialize

-After making the project and trying to do extra tasks, I noticed I should have used ListArray to be able to register more accounts and transfer money to each other, or I should have used Array.Resize to make Array bigger.
-But I did not know how to handle Jaggaed Array in those cases.
-So I need to deepen my knowledge about this.
+I used Array for all users' data at first but while making the project, I noticed I should use ArrayList for users' balance to be able to register more accounts and transfer money between users, or I should use Array.Resize to make Array bigger.
+This time I used ArrayList as I did not know how to make Jagged Array bigger but next time I would like to try Array.Resize to make Array bigger.

+Second, I have some similar codes where I could not find how to avoid them as they are similar but not exactly same.

-Also I am wondering if I should have declare/ initialize user's information in the field or in the constructor as I did.
-Next time, I would like to try as my first plan and try extra tasks.
+Finally, I am wondering if I should have declared and/or initialized the user's information in the field or in the constructor as I did.

 ### Authour
 * Asuka Hanada